casper-network/docs-archive/workflow/setup.rst

 1. ``secret_key.pem`` - PEM encoded secret key
 2. ``public_key.pem`` - PEM encoded public key
-3. ``public_key_hex`` - Hex encoded string of the public key
+3. ``public_key_hex`` - Hexadecimal-encoded string of the public key

 **Note**: SAVE your keys to a safe place, preferably offline.

 Once the keys for the account have been generated, the accounts can be funded to finish the process of creating an account.

-**Note**: Responses from the node contain ``AccountHashes`` instead of the direct hex-encoded public key.
+**Note**: Responses from the node contain ``AccountHashes`` instead of the direct hexadecimal-encoded public key.
 For traceability, it is important to generate the account hash and store this value locally.
-The account hash is a ``Blake2B`` hash of the public hex key.
+The account hash is a ``Blake2B`` hash of the public hexadecimal-encoded string.

 Option 2: Key generation using a Block Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~